Guide to Federal Direct Student Loans

 In the event it is determined that those grades were the result of a lack of attendance, the Academic program and Federal loan Office will attempt to determine the last day of attendance and use that date in the R2T4 calculations.
 If the exact date cannot be determined Sciences Po will assume a 50 % attendance and use that date as the last date of attendance.
 Students who do not attend at least one class are ineligible for Title IV funds and all of the loan funds will be returned to the US Department of Education.

 The amount of assistance earned is determined on a pro-rata basis.
 The payment period is the semester for which the loan was certified and the percent of attendance is calculated by dividing the number of day attended by the total number of days in the payment period.
-For example, if the student completes 30 % of the payment period or period of enrollment, the student has earned 30 % of the assistance they were originally scheduled to receive.
-Once the student has completed more than 60% of the payment period or period of enrollment, all the assistance that the student was scheduled to receive for that period is considered to have been earned.
+For example, if the student completes 30 % of the payment period or period of enrolment, the student has earned 30 % of the assistance they were originally scheduled to receive.
+Once the student has completed more than 60% of the payment period or period of enrolment, all the assistance that the student was scheduled to receive for that period is considered to have been earned.
 If the student did not receive all of the funds that were earned, he or she may be due a post-withdrawal disbursement.
 If the post-withdrawal disbursement includes loan funds, the student may choose to decline the loan funds so that additional debt is not incurred.
 The Financial Aid Office will use the R2T4 worksheets as provided by the US Department of Education to determine how much of the loan may be retained and how much must be returned.

 Sciences Po may automatically use all or a portion of the student's post-withdrawal disbursement (including loan funds, if the student accepts them) for tuition and fees.
 For all other Sciences Po charges, the student's permission is needed to use the post-withdrawal disbursement.
 If the student does not give permission, the student will not be offered the funds.
 However, it may be in the student's best interest to allow Sciences Po to keep the funds to reduce his / her debt.